Trinomials of the form where

 Most trinomials do not factor with integer values.
 However, it is always satisfying to find trinomials that do.
 Factoring helps us to solve equations efficiently, to graph relations easily and to develop mathematical arguments.
 All trinomials on this page do factor nicely.

 A trinomial where can be tricky to factor.
 On this page, we think strategically through each problem to find the solution.
-Thinking strategically is often a preference – it is fast technique, it keeps you engaged with the problem.

 Here are some examples of thinking through a trinomial strategically.